OpenVisualCloud/Media-Transport-Library/doc/vm_WIN.md

 ## 1. Host machine setup

 We use the same CentOS 8 host setup as [vm guide](vm.md).
-Notice that PTP_KVM is not woking for Windows VM, IMTL uses VM system time by default.
+Notice that PTP_KVM is not woking for Windows VM, MTL uses VM system time by default.

 ### 1.1 Create Windows VM